 Arriving students should look out for our representatives holding a St Giles Juniors yellow sign, with the logo above waiting in the arrivals area.
-Our staff wear distinctive yellow St Giles t-shirts to help students locate them.
+Our staff wear distinctive yellow St Giles hoodies and t-shirts to help students locate them.
 Departing students will be accompanied to; or met at; the terminal.
-All arriving students are sent a transfer confirmation and a permission to study abroad form, with contact details for the Duty Manager who is based at the airports.
-Staff track the flights and are in regular contact with the Duty Manager to ensure that students are met promptly.
+All arriving students are sent a transfer confirmation and a permission to study abroad form, with contact details for the Operations Coordinator who is based at an airport.
+A Duty Manager will be based at the other main airport.
+Staff track the flights and are in regular contact with the Operations Coordinator to ensure that students are met promptly.